Shergy82/broad-oak-group-app/workspace/PUSH_NOTIFICATIONS_GUIDE.md

 *   **Check the Function Logs**: Go to the [Firebase Console](https://console.firebase.google.com/), select your project, navigate to **Functions** in the "Build" menu, and click the **Logs** tab.
 Send a test notification from the Admin page and look for any new error messages in the logs.
 An error saying "VAPID keys are not configured" means you missed or had an error with Step 2a.
 *   **Check Browser Permissions**: In your browser's address bar, click the lock icon to see site settings and ensure that "Notifications" are set to "Allow".
 *   **Check `.env.local`**: Ensure you correctly copied the public key into `.env.local` and that you restarted your development server afterward.
+*   **Check Callable Function Logs:** In the Firebase Console, check the logs for the `getVapidPublicKey` function.
+If it's erroring, it might be because the config wasn't set correctly.